Fish & Sea mammals

 — 441 new species of plants and vertebrates have been discovered in the Amazon rainforest in the last four years alone.

 — Mercury appears to be a huge ball of iron covered by a thin layer of rock and thought by many astronomers to be the core of a once larger planet.
 It takes 59 days to make a rotation but only 88 days to circle the Sun.
 This means there are fewer than 2 days in a Mercury year.

 — The largest volcano in the solar system is on Mars and called ‘Olympus Mons’.
-It’s around 27 kilometers high with a crater 81 kilometers wide.
+It’s around 27 kilometres high with a crater 81 kilometres wide.

 — It rains diamonds on Neptune and Uranus.